-of every Blackmer the side On Compressor is a name plate which doubles as an access opening for piston This name plate will rod inspection. show the model number and the serial number of the compressor.
+side of On the every Blackmer Compressor is a name plate which doubles as an access opening for piston This name plate will rod inspection. show the model number and the serial number of the compressor.
 Newer models also have an I. D. number.
 This is a coded number that fully describes the construction of the machine.
 Any time you call your Blackmer distributor or the factory for assistance, be sure to have these numbers handy.